 The course will involve the application of chemical, physical, and biological principles for the investigation of physical evidence in criminal cases.
 It will entail analytical reasoning, laboratory testing, possible field trips, and provide technical expertise (qualified speakers who will present and help us to analyze evidence from criminal cases).
 Students will be taught the fundamentals of a criminal investigation and how they apply in a court of law.
 The students will learn by doing - they will isolate and process crime scenes, analyze and interpret lab data, and problem solve.
 Each student's experience will culminate with the solving of a crime scene scenario.
 Grade Level: 11, 12.
-Prerequisites: (3020) Academic Biology, C or higher or (3010) Honors Biology, C or higher.
+Prerequisites: (3020) Academic Biology, C or higher or (3010) Honors Biology, C or higher and either a Chemistry or Physics course: (3120) Academic Chemistry, C or higher, (3110) Honors Chemistry, C or higher, (3224) Academic Physics, C or higher, or (3225) Honors Physics, C or higher.